bobleesj/learn-swift-with-bob/course/introduction/course-overview.md

 ## Table of Content
 There are 8 chapters in this course.
-From Chapter 1 to 4, you will get a firm understanding of both Intro to Functional, and protocol, and Object Oriented Programming.
+From Chapter 1 to 4, you will get a firm understanding of Intro to Functional, and Protocol, and Object Oriented Programming.
 In Chapter 5, you will fully understand how objects are created and removed.
-In Chapter 6 and 7, you will learn how to create value oriented swift code along with protocol generics and enums.
-In the last Chapter, you will acquire various advanced and hidden tips and secrets about the Swift programming language.
+In Chapter 6 and 7, you will learn how to create value oriented swift code along with protocols, generics, and enums.
+In the last chapter, you will acquire various advanced and hidden tips about the Swift programming language.

 ## Course Expectation
 Based on the Stack Overflow survey in 2016, Swift is considered as the second most loved language out of thousands.
 However, don't let its readability and hype fool you.
 It's a complex language inspired by many.
 Let us through the course expectation.